robenkleene/design-references/after-effects/after-effects-layers.md

     2. Hide all currently visible properties (`u`)
     3. Search for the property to edit (`⌘F`)

+## Anchor Point

+- To move the `Anchor Point` first switch to the `Pan-Behind Tool`, this allows moving the `Anchor Point` without changing the layer's position

 ## Position

 - There's an `Align` panel that can be added to the sidebar with `Window > Align`, this has options to center a layer horizontally and vertically or left or right justify it.